FIVE GET EXPURGATED

 Chapter 17

 if he can behave himself.
-But maybe he’d like to run away home, 97
+97

 He determined to follow the little company, and make rude remarks all the time.
 63 74